whispir/api/source/includes/_resources.md

 The change is doing a `PUT` to the existing resource URL that needs to be updated.
 Please be careful that doing an update overwrites the previous resource.
 There is no versioning available in Whispir for the resources.

-Any or all of the 4 values can be changed. **i.e,** name, scope, mimeType, deferUri, but all 4 are mandatory values to be sent.
+Any or all of the 4 values can be changed. **i.e,** name, scope, mimeType, derefUri, but all 4 are mandatory values to be sent.

 ## Deleting a resource